Reception New Starter Information September 2022

 Boys: Black trousers, blue school shirt, navy blue jumper and black school shoes.
 Black shorts may be worn in the summer term.

-Sensible school coat preferably with a hood.
+Sensible school coat preferably waterproof and with a hood as the children go outside in all weathers.

 We also ask that you provide your child with a pair of welly boots so that they can take part in Forest School activities.
 Please could you ensure that your child has a pair of Welly Boots in school.
 These need to be in a named bag and will stay in school at all times.